-Brief summary of the Nomination Committee's activities during 2022
+A brief summary of the Nomination Committee's activities during 2023

-- Reviewed the size, composition, diversity and skillset of the Board and its Committees. - Considered feedback from the internal evaluation process. - Dedicated significant time to succession planning for the Board, the Executive Committee and senior management. - Recommended to the Board approval of the appointment of Peter Hubbard as non-executive director and following regulatory approval, as Chair of the Board. - Recommended changes to the Inclusion, Diversity and Equity Policy to the Board for approval. - Recommended changes to the Committee terms of reference to the Board for approval.
+- Reviewed the size, composition, diversity and skills of the Board and its Committees. - Considered feedback from the internal evaluation process. - Dedicated significant time to succession planning for the Board, the Executive Committee and senior management. - Recommended to the Board approval of the appointment of two new non-executive directors and an executive director to the Board. - Recommended changes to the Inclusion, Diversity and Equity Policy to the Board for approval. - Recommended changes to the Committee terms of reference to the Board for approval.